Growth Areas Infrastructure Contribution

 A model agreement which provides for the GLE to transfer land in lieu of a cash payment:

-GLEs interested in entering into an agreement should initially contact the Metropolitan Planning Authority.
+GLEs interested in entering into an agreement should initially contact the Victorian Planning Authority.
 Two forms are available to assist GLEs in developing their proposals:

 The Work-in-Kind Guidelines relate to the establishment and administration of Work-in-Kind agreements and explain why the model agreements are drafted as they are and how the model agreements work: